mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 where $$N$$ is the total number of features.

 The **Generalised Policy Iteration (GPI)** (see [second post](https://mpatacchiola.github.io/blog/2017/01/15/dissecting-reinforcement-learning-2.html)) applies here as well.
 Let's suppose we start with a random set of weights.
 At the very first step the agent follows an epsilon-greedy strategy.
 After the first step it is possible to update the weights using gradient descent.
 What's the effect of this adjustment?
 The effect is to slightly improve the utility function.
 At the next step the agent follows again a greedy strategy, then the weights are updated through gradient descent, and so on and so forth.
 As you can see we are applying the GPI scheme again.

+**Choosing the features** is a crucial point for an effective function approximation.
+Features can be the position of a robot, position and speed of an inverted pendulum, configurations of the stones in a Go game, etc. To simplify the explanation I will cast the features into a vector $$\boldsymbol{x}$$ containing the value observed at state $$s$$.
+For instance in the cleaning robot example a possible feature vector could be $$\boldsymbol{x}=(5,4)$$, this vector contains the two values that identify the position of the robot in the environment (column and row).

 Conclusions
 -----------